 01732 360 095

 Problems can occur if the dampness is showing in a property with external ground levels that are higher than the internal floor level.
-In the example above, the moisture residing in the external ground is a contributing factor for the dampness already identified.
+In the example above, the moisture residing in the external ground is a contributing factor to the dampness already identified.
 The high ground could also be saturated enough for water to bear against the structure, creating a risk of water ingress.

 Where high ground levels exist, it should be assumed that water ingress is a possibility.
 Therefore, a waterproofing system is required.
 Where there are no high ground levels a damp proofing solution is required.

-Where the external ground is higher than the internal floor, and waterproofing is required, the recommendations within the British Standard 8102:2009 (Code of Practice for The Protection of Structures Against Water from the Ground) should be followed.
+Where the external ground is higher than the internal floor, and waterproofing is required, the recommendations within the British Standard 8102:2022 (Code of Practice for The Protection of Structures Against Water Ingress) should be followed.

 BS 8102:2022 is a design document used to inform the designer of the various methods of waterproofing available and to assist in the correct specification of those systems.

 The general principles for successful waterproofing are:

-Decide on the end use of the space to be waterproofed.
-Depending on the desired end-use, BS 8102:2009 defines three Grades of internal environment.
+Decide on the end-use of the space to be waterproofed.
+Depending on the desired end-use, BS 8102:2022 defines three Grades of internal environment.
 These are the level of waterproofing protection that is required for each one:

 Once the internal Grade has been established; it is important to select a waterproofing system that is capable of achieving the required environment.

 To assist the specifier in deciding on the correct waterproofing specification, the Newton Waterproofing Index (NWI) is a unique waterproofing specification tool.
 It has been developed to assess the ability of a waterproofing specification to successfully protect an earth-retaining or below-ground structure.